Benzoyl Peroxide and Why It is So Good for Your Skin

 We have found the best success with using benzoyl peroxide in the evening, over a light gel hydrator.
 This is because moisturizers, traditionally used int he daytime, interfere with the efficacy of benzoyl peroxide and can cause it to migrate as well.

 Do not use benzoyl peroxide on your neck or eye area as it can over-dry and irritate the delicate tissue in these areas.
+Also do not apply a moisturizer over BPO as it can cause BPO to migrate into the eye area.

 Do not use eye cream or moisturizer around the eyes as the benzoyl peroxide will migrate through the cream and cause irritation and possible swelling.
 Pillow cases should be changed regularly to avoid eye issues as well.